superfly/litefs/README.md

 LiteFS is a FUSE-based file system for replicating SQLite databases across a cluster of machines.
-It works as a passthrough file system that intercepts writes to SQLite databases in order to detect transaction boundaries and record changes on a per-transction level in [LTX files](https://github.com/superfly/ltx).
+It works as a passthrough file system that intercepts writes to SQLite databases in order to detect transaction boundaries and record changes on a per-transaction level in [LTX files](https://github.com/superfly/ltx).

 This project is actively maintained but is currently in an alpha state.
 The file system and replication are functional but testing & hardening are need to make